KyraEvjen/CommissionTrackerFinal/README.md

 _Endpoints_

-Add Commission, POST /commissions
+-Add Commission, POST /commissions

-Adds a new commission to the database.
+-Adds a new commission to the database.

 Get Commissions, GET /commissions